Infinite-Precision Autoregressive Modeling for Vector Graphics and Layouts: Preliminaries

-Traditional autoregressive models~\citep{vaswani2017attention, devlin2019bertpretrainingdeepbidirectional, brown2020languagemodelsfewshotlearners} operate on discrete token spaces, modeling sequences through conditional probabilities: These models predict discrete tokens from a fixed vocabulary using categorical distributions, creating the precision-computation trade-offs discussed in~\cref{subsec:precision}.
+These models predict discrete tokens from a fixed vocabulary via categorical distributions, introducing the precision-computation trade-offs discussed in~\cref{subsec:precision}.

 Recently, MAR~\citep{li2024autoregressiveimagegenerationvector} has extended autoregressive modeling to continuous spaces using diffusion processes.
-An autoregressive network produces a conditioning vector $\mathbf{z} \in \mathbb{R}^D$ at each step, which guides a small diffusion network to model the continuous probability distribution $p(x|\mathbf{z})$.
+At each step, the autoregressive network produces a conditioning vector $\mathbf{z} \in \mathbb{R}^D$, which guides a compact diffusion network to model the continuous conditional distribution $p(x|\mathbf{z})$.
 However, MAR is designed for fixed-size image generation with purely continuous values.
-Our AGDC extends beyond this limitation by jointly modeling discrete and continuous components within variable-length sequences, addressing the broader challenge of hybrid vector representations across diverse domains.
+In contrast, IPAM jointly models discrete and continuous components within variable-length sequences, addressing the broader challenge of hybrid vector representations across diverse domains.